Best rates guaranteed

 Villages full of character

-Only 12 kilometers separate you from La Palmyre Zoo.
-At the heart of an 18-hectare forest, the Zoo de la Palmyre is home to more than 1,600 mammals, birds and reptiles, representing 110 different species.
-La Palmyre Zoo is committed to a process of protection and preservation of species and the environment.
-It's a fun and rewarding outing that awaits you.
+In the heart of an 18-hectare forest, the Zoo de la Palmyre is home to more than 1,600 mammals, birds and reptiles, representing 110 different species.

 Link title